bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 <img width="500" alt="histogram: % of RGP cases that have 0, 1, 2, 3, 4, or 5 LIRICAL results with PTP > 1 and rank <= 5" src="https://user-images.githubusercontent.com/6240170/169594097-7f9caeee-824c-4baf-b5d4-0992dfc70c56.png">

-**Conclusion:**  3 genes per case when using cutoffs that would yield ~50% sensitivity.

 ---

 **What is the false-positive rate?**